KohDingYuan/portfolio/README.md

 </style>

 ## Profile
 <p class="text-justify">A Computing Science graduate with Honours, equipped with a robust programming foundation.
-I possess diverse experience in project management, research, and process improvement, exhibiting flexibility and adaptability across various roles.
-Adept at supporting IT projects, conducting research analysis, and collaborating effectively with teams.
-Eager to leverage my technical expertise and project support acumen in IT management or consultancy, bridging business objectives and technological solutions.</p>
+I possess diverse experience in project management, research, and process improvement, exhibiting flexibility and adaptability.
+Adept at supporting IT projects, conducting research analysis, and collaborating effectively.</p>

 *For PDF resume format, download [here](./assets/files/KohDingYuan_Resume.pdf).*